ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection, Connection, Message

-This property specifies the traffic interaction pattern expected by the application, the desired network treatment for traffic sent by the application, and the tradeoffs the application is prepared to make in path and protocol selection to receive that desired treatment.
+This property specifies the desired network treatment for traffic sent by the application and the tradeoffs the application is prepared to make in path and protocol selection to receive that desired treatment.
 When the capacity profile is set to a value other than Default, the transport system should select paths and profiles to optimize for the capacity profile specified.
 The following values are valid for the Capacity Profile:

-  Default:
-  : The application makes no representation about its expected capacity profile.
+  Default: : The application makes no representation about its expected capacity profile.
 No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring transport protocol stacks.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Best Effort PHB. \[EDITOR'S NOTE: cite]
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Default Forwarding {{?RFC2474}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

-  Scavenger/Bulk:
-  : The application is not interactive.
-It expects to send and/or receive a large amount of data, without any urgency.
+  Scavenger/Bulk: : The application is not interactive.
+It expects to send and/or receive data without any urgency.
 This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Less than Best Effort PHB. \[EDITOR'S NOTE: cite]
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Less than Best Effort {{?LE-PHB=I-D.ietf-tsvwg-le-phb}} PHB;
+  when the Connection is multiplexed, the guidelines in section 6 of
+  {{?RFC7657}} apply.

   Low Latency/Interactive: : The application is interactive, and prefers loss to latency.
 Response time should be optimized at the expense of bandwidth